Hill Station | Historical & Heritage | Beach

 At a distance of 1 km from Ganpati Pule Bus Stand, Ganpatipule Beach is a spectacular paradise along the Konkan coast in Maharashtra.
 It is one of the top places to visit in Ganpatipule and also one of the popular beaches in Maharashtra.

 Ganpatipule is one of the only two white sand beaches in Maharashtra, the other being Kashid Beach.
-It is a perfect gateway that captivates beach lovers, adventure enthusiasts, and pilgrims as well.
-The 6 km long beach simply looks stunning with the Ganapati Temple on the shores that offers a soothing atmosphere.
-With several shacks, horse riding and camel rides, the beach has become a perfect holiday destination for visitors.
+It is a perfect gateway that captivates beach lovers, adventure enthusiasts, and pilgrims as part of Ganpatipule tour packages.
+The 6 km long beach simply looks stunning with the Ganapati Temple on the shores that offer a soothing atmosphere.
+With several shacks, horse riding, and camel rides, the beach has become a perfect holiday destination for visitors.

-The pristine Ganpatipule Beach is the main attraction among tourists and mainly the adventure enthusiasts.
-Adventure freaks may enjoy paragliding, swimming, going for motorboat, water .....
+The pristine Ganpatipule Beach is the main attraction among tourists and mainly adventure enthusiasts. .....

 |Best of Mahabaleshwar from Pune||2D/1N||₹ 5500||View Details|